 A lumbar torn disc occurs when a disc of cartilage located in the lumbar (lower back) region of the spine tears, releasing the jelly-like inner material into the spinal canal.
-A torn disc may also be referred to as ruptured or herniated.
+A torn disc may also be referred to as a ruptured or herniated disc.

-There are plenty of conservative treatments for a lumbar torn disc, including rest, cold and heat therapy, physical therapy, and pain medication.
+There are plenty of conservative treatments for a lumbar torn disc, including rest, cold and heat therapy, physical therapy and pain medication.
 However, if you’re experiencing pain and these treatments have done little to relieve your symptoms, contact Laser Spine Institute today.
-Our orthopedic specialists employ advanced endoscopic techniques to perform a variety of minimally invasive procedures to treat neck and back pain.
+Our orthopedic surgeons employ advanced techniques to perform a variety of minimally invasive procedures to treat neck and back pain.